You are not alone if you are facing student loan struggles and Law Zebra may be able to help

 The Department of Education claims it is working on getting garnishments returned to student loan borrows but has transferred the burden to employers.
 The argument by the government is that notices of garnishment are still being processed and sent out to employers but the government then notifies employers via phone that they are not supposed to actually comply with the garnishment notices received.

-It remains unknown as to whether this is an intentional act by the Department of Education to continue collecting money from hard working Americans or if its merely a reflection that the government is simply too big to change direction when ordered to change its ways.
+It remains unknown as to whether this is an intentional act by the Department of Education to continue collecting money from hard working Americans or if it’s merely a reflection that the government is simply too big to change direction when ordered to change its ways.
 Either way, if your wages were garnished between March 13, 2020 and September 20, 2020 due to a government-owned federal student loan and those funds have not been returned to you, please reach out to Law Zebra to discuss legal options that may be available to you.

 Follow this blog and LawZebra.com on Facebook for updates on student loan debt and your options of having the debt reduced or forgiven.